jasonrichdarmawan/ProtocolExample/README.md

 # Protocol Oriented Programming

 Workflow:
-1. Software Engineer creates protocol for every use cases of the 1st story.
+1. Software Engineer creates protocol for every use cases of the 1st user story.
 ```
 1. NotifyWhenNearMRTStationAndSpecificMRTStationOnce, requires:
 a.
 NotifyWhenNearMRTStationWithGPS